 Laundry is one of those things in life that you have to confront daily.
 Make sure you like your laundry room.

-No. 9: Figure out ahead of time where you are going to put your clothes hamper.
+No. 9: Know where you are going to store the clothes hamper.

-This is a minor annoyance, but again—a daily one.
-We did not set aside space in our clothes closet for a hamper, so now the hamper sits out in the middle of the floor, kind of blocking the closet doorway.
-In the future this could be corrected with the aid of very expensive custom closet cabinetry that would include a special hamper drawer (as we had in a previous house).
-And if we win the lottery, we will probably put "hamper remediation" on the list of things to do.
-Until that day, however, I will be constantly fussing with the hamper, trying to tuck it in here—under the hanging dresses—or there.
+This is a minor annoyance, but again–a daily one.
+We did not set aside space in our clothes closet for a hamper, so now the hamper sits in the middle of the floor.
+I am constantly fussing with the hamper, trying to tuck it in here–under the hanging dresses–or there.
 But somehow it always manages to creep back into the middle of the closet.

-No. 10: Have your architect double check the cabinet maker's drawings—and vice versa.
+No. 10: Ask the architect to double check the cabinet maker’s drawings.